-Purpose The purpose is to ensure the Standardization of transaction interfaces between entities in the Financial Services Industry to enhance interoperability and improve efficiency Standards ISO 8583 also known as Banking Transaction Card Originated Messages - Interchange Message Specifications, provides a Standard framework for systems that exchange electronic transactions made using payment cards ISO 20022 aims to enable communication interoperability between Financial institutions, their market infrastructures and their end-user communities by defining and promoting a single ISO Standardization approach to be used by all Banking Standards initiatives.
+Purpose The purpose is to ensure the Standardization of transaction interfaces between entities in the Banking Industry to enhance interoperability and improve efficiency Standards ISO 8583 also known as Banking Transaction Card Originated Messages - Interchange Message Specifications, provides a Standard framework for systems that exchange electronic transactions made using payment cards ISO 20022 aims to enable communication interoperability between Banking institutions, their market infrastructures and their end-user communities by defining and promoting a single ISO Standardization approach to be used by all Banking

+Standards initiatives.
 Version of the Standard to which Compliance is Required At least ISO 8583: 1987.
-Compliance to ISO 8583: 1993 and ISO 8583: 2003 also suffice ISO 20022 - 1 2004 Maturity Level • Level 3 Rationale for Selection ISO 8583 Standard framework for systems that exchange electronic transactions that use payment cards, specifies a common interface by which Banking transaction card originated messages may be interchanged between acquirers and card issuers.
-Most core Banking application vendors provide native ISO 8583 interfaces and ISO 8583 is widely adopted within the Nigerian Financial Services industry for card-based payment transactions.
-ISO 20022 Also known as the Universal Financial industry (UNIFI) message scheme provides a common platform for the development of messages in a Standardized XML syntax and is the de-facto Standard adopted in Europe to facilitate the Single Euro Payments Area (SEPA).
-ISO 8583 is restricted to card-based payments while the scope of application of ISO 20022 is broader.
-Benefits Improved interoperability and efficiency of transaction processing Cost savings due to interoperability Facilitates straight through processing Transaction interfaces that meet specified industry Standards.
-Process for compliance Implement the requirements of the interface Standards and submit to a formal assessment by the IT Standards Council.
+Compliance to ISO 8583: 1993 and ISO 8583: 2003 also suffice ISO 20022 - 1 2004 Maturity Level • Level 3 Rationale for Selection Standard framework for systems that exchange electronic transactions that use payment cards, specifies a common interface by which Banking transaction card originated messages may be interchanged between acquirers and card issuers.
+Most core Banking application vendors provide native ISO 8583 interfaces and ISO 8583 is widely adopted within the Nigerian Banking industry for card based payment transactions.
+ISO 20022 Also known as the Universal Banking industry (UNIFI) message scheme provides a common platform for the development of messages in a Standardized XML syntax and is the de-facto Standard adopted in Europe to facilitate the Single Euro Payments Area (SEPA).
+ISO 8583 is restricted to card based payments while the scope of application of ISO 20022 is broader.
+Benefits Improved interoperability and efficiency of transaction processing Cost savings due to interoperability Facilitates straight through processing Requirements for compliance Transaction interfaces that meet specified industry Standards.
+Process for compliance • Implement the requirements of the interface Standards and submit to a formal assessment by the IT Standards Council.

-Requirements for compliance If all requirements are met, the organisation will be deemed to have complied by the IT Standards Council Scope This Standard is applicable to all Financial Institutions, managed service providers and payments systems solution providers in the industry.
-All organisations that provide payments services are required to provide ISO 8583 compliant interfaces.
-Compliance with ISO 20022 requirements is mandatory.
-Exemption A payment service provider may seek exemption from compliance by formal application supported by clearly articulated business justification to the IT Standards Council
+If all requirements are met, the organization will be deemed to have complied by the IT Standards Council Scope This Standard is applicable to all banks, managed service providers and payments systems solution providers in the industry. • All organizations that provide payments services are required to provide ISO 8583 compliant interfaces.